Mizan1589/my-cyber-practice_01/nmap-practice.md

 - Service: HTTP, HTTPS

 ## What I Learned
-- কিভাবে open port বের করতে হয়
+- How to findout open port
-- Service detect করা শিখেছি
+- Service detect